 As our compatriots are wounded – physically and spiritually – we can use the alt key to cycle between them to make the best use of our resources.
 Each can take four hits before perishing, while moral – measured with a separate bar – ebbs away each time a private accidentally slays a civilian.
 A dearth of moral is equally as likely to end the game as the complete loss of health.

 An interesting mechanic you didn’t see too often in early action-orientated games, and so relevant here it should be noted.
-Of all the wars in living memory Vietnam was the one especially plagued by dwindling levels of moral amongst the troops.
+Of all the wars in living memory Vietnam was the one especially plagued by dwindling levels of morale amongst the troops.
 No wonder really; half of them didn’t have the faintest clue why they were there or if they were achieving anything.
-Low moral leads to depression, and depression leads to suicide.
+Low morale leads to depression, and depression leads to suicide.
 It kills far more men today than bullets, at least in the western world.

 Chris Taylor: Day by day, I struggle to maintain not only my strength but my sanity.
 It’s all a blur.
 I have no energy to write.
 I don’t know what’s right and what’s wrong anymore.
 The morale of the men is low.
 A civil war in the platoon.
 Half the men with Elias, half with Barnes.
 There’s a lot of suspicion and hate.
 I can’t believe we’re fighting each other when we should be fighting them.

-On route to the villages nestled at the heart of the jungle we must be on the look-out for abandoned TNT left by the last squad to have passed through.
+En route to the villages nestled at the heart of the jungle we must be on the look-out for abandoned TNT left by the last squad to have passed through.
 Perhaps they forgot to take it with them because dead men can easily get sidetracked by such practicalities?

-Alternatively it could be a Commie ammunitions stash (as in the movie).
+Alternatively, it could be a Commie ammunitions stash (as in the movie).
 Whatever the case may be, this is critical to fulfilling our next objective; destroying the bridge we need to cross to progress to the next area, ensuring we’re not tracked.

-In the manual it’s recommended that we plot the layout of the jungle on a DIY map, although with no pause button at our disposal we’ll need one of those friend thingies to delegate the task to.
+In the manual, it’s recommended that we plot the layout of the jungle on a DIY map, although with no pause button at our disposal we’ll need one of those friend thingies to delegate the task to.
 It’s good advice since most of the screens are interchangeable with no obvious way-points for navigation.
 Also, if you know where you’re going there will be fewer opportunities for the jack-in-the-box VC to spring an attack without warning.

 Constituting the villages are makeshift wooden huts populated by the local civilian farmers… or have they been commandeered by the NVA?
 Maybe we should assassinate them before they kill us just to be on the safe side?
 Perhaps even go a little cuckoo and shoot the floor to make them hop?
 Particularly the one-legged ones who aren’t all there mentally either.